mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 ## Introduction

-This chapter builds on the theoretical concepts explored in the previous chapter to explain how they are put into practice using a specific methodology.
+This chapter builds on the theoretical concepts explored in the previous chapter to explain how they are put into practice using a specific methodology to study the evolution of a game making community and the mutual creation of a new community-based pedagogy.
+I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
 Here I cover the use of video recordings, participant interviews, and analysis of observational journal entries and resulting learning resources to achieve the systemic analysis previously outlined as typical of activity theory and CHAT-aligned design based reasearch (DBR).

-Direct input was through requests and informal feedback and structured end-of-course interviews.
-Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.
+The process described here is part research methodology and part the overall structure or an evolving learning design.

 I will explore how this diversity helps triangulate findings.

 this chapter describes: